-&lt;sup>10 The critics have already observed the good deeds-they know their criticism is false.
+&lt;sup>1 The critics have already observed the good deeds-they know their criticism is false.

-&lt;sup>11 What "day of visitation" might this be?
+What "day of visitation" might this be?
 Is it a personal visitation wherein God touches a critic, wakes him up and he glorifies God; or is it the Day of judgment where 'every knee will bow and every tongue confess', only it will be too late to do them any good?
 In either event, we are to live in such a way that we do not furnish any pretext to those who are looking for ways to 'justify' their unbelief.

-&lt;sup>12 But what happens if the 'government' does just the opposite, persecutes those who fear God and protects the corrupt?
+&lt;sup>3 But what happens if the 'government' does just the opposite, persecutes those who fear God and protects the corrupt?
 We have spiritual 'weapons' (authority) that we should learn how to use, but the time may come when we must say with Peter, "We ought to obey God rather than men" (Acts 5:29), and take the consequences.

-the freedom as a cover for evil), yet as slaves of God.
-17 Respect everyone; love the brotherhood; fear God; honor the king.
+love the brotherhood; fear God; honor the king.